 Sleep is vital to the circadian rhythm of your body.
 It keeps your physiological processes operating at optimum levels.
 It regulates your brain function so you can be the best you at the dawn of every morning.
 In the midst of a hot, humid Houston summer, take the simple steps to ensure you’re not depriving yourself of the necessary rest your body and brain require.

 Are you struggling with a summertime stuffy nose?
 We’ve got plenty of options for you.
-Take back your sinuses (so you and your sinuses aren’t clogged up or bogged down this summer) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sinuses (so you and your sinuses aren’t clogged up or bogged down this summer).
+Visit ENT specialist, Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!